 The Molecular and Systems Biology Specialty Section (MBSS) is an organization integrating members of the Society that are using or interested in applying the varied approaches of molecular biology in their research programs.
 Molecular toxicology has become an increasingly important focus of the academic, industrial, and regulatory arena.
 Tools ranging from transgenic technologies to reporter gene assays in single cells are providing exciting opportunities for studying the effects of toxic agents at their molecular targets, and for

 understanding the regulation and mechanisms of these interactions.

-The Molecular Biology Specialty Section is extremely active in organizing continuing education and symposia sessions for the
+The Molecular and Systems Biology Specialty Section is extremely active in organizing continuing education and symposia sessions for the

 national SOT meetings and welcomes continuing as well as new members from the Society at large.